qixin5/debop/README.md

 -e: Beta value (weight for generality).
 -k: K value (for computing density values).
 -s: No value needed.
 Save temp files.
+-B: If you want to use MCMC at the BasicBlock level, add this option.
 ```

 ### Note